 The noise levels derived at the calibration points (with extraneous data eliminated) are compared to the predicted noise levels in Table 3 below.
-The period chosen for analysis, 0000-0045hrs on 06 July 2017, contained a vessel being unloaded at the wharf to ensure that noise sources close to each of the calibration points were included in analysis.
-It is our understanding that ship unloading/loading activities occurred closer to calibration point 1 during this assessment compared to our previous assessments of SICTL.
+The period chosen for analysis, 0000-0030hrs on 12 July 2018, contained a vessel being unloaded at the wharf to ensure that noise sources close to each of the calibration points were included in analysis.